 VII.
-FREQUENTLY ASKED QUESTIONS 21
+FREQUENTLY ASKED QUESTIONS .
+21

-VIII.
-REVISION HISTORY 21
+REVISION HISTORY

-IX.
-APPENDIX 22
+APPENDIX

 Consistent with the University Policy on Sexual Violence and Sexual Harassment (SVSH Policy) (see Section V.A.5.b. ("Formal Investigation") and V.A.6. ("The Investigation Report and Outcome")), the following describes the University's procedures for resolving non-DOE-Covered Conduct, as defined by the SVSH Policy where the responding parties are students, including the sanctioning of students who are found in violation of the SVSH Policy.
-Appendix F describes the University's procedures for resolving Department of Education (DOE) Formal Complaints of DOE-Covered Conduct, as defined in the SVSH Policy, where the responding parties are students, including the sanction parties are students, including the sanction of DOE-Covered Conduct, as defined in the SVSH Policy, where the responding parties are students, including the sanction of students who are found responsible for DOE-Covered Conduct in violation of the SVSH Policy.
+Appendix F describes the University's procedures for resolving Department of Education (DOE) Formal Complaints of DOE-Covered Conduct, as defined in the SVSH Policy, where the responding parties are students, including the sanctioning of students who are found responsible for DOE-Covered Conduct in violation of the SVSH Policy.